p1387h/PySweeper/README.md

 ```

 Now start the Minesweeper game.
 Make sure to use the default (smallest) size since this project relies on image recognition.
-Run the project with the following command.
+Move into the folder containing the main python file and run the project with the following command.
 After that two windows will open and the console waits until a button is pressed.

 ```sh
 python Main.py